-ELAC, SELPA, and the school board; reviewed CA Dashboard results in detail; shared LCAP Data Report 2019-2024; discussed new LCAP 24-27 Metrics and Outcomes, reviewed the Local Indicators Report.
-Priority #1 Teacher Assignment Monitoring, Priority #2 Standards Implementation, Priority #3 Self-Reflection Tool for Parent Engagement, Priority #6 School Climate - Annual Survey Results, share with Educational Partners, Priority #7 Access to Broad Study; 2023-2024 LCAP Annual Update, Goal Analysis, Successes, Challenges, Goals to address subgroups, CSI Plan update, Differentiated Assistance (DA) Incorporated.
-The actions below were agreed upon by the teachers and staff to continue with adjustments to their implementation: • Action 1.1: English Learners support staff, interventions, and materials.
-Action 1.2: All academic interventions and program materials.
-Action 1.3: Tutoring and supports for students. · Action 1.4: Counseling students towards graduation and materials.
+Educational Partner(s) Process for Engagement Action 1.2: All academic interventions and program materials.
+Action 1.3: Tutoring and supports for students.
+Action 1.4: Counseling students towards graduation and materials.
 Action 1.5: Student activities that increase learning efforts.
 Action 1.7: Title 1 - Intervention programs and personnel to support students.
 Action 1.8: Professional Development for English Learners.
 Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students.
 Action 2.2: Professional development addressing English Learners, low income and foster youth students.
 Action 2.4: Support for Standards-based Curriculum and Instruction.
-Students There were several formal and informal student meetings throughout the school year.
-Students provided input on tutors and their progress on credits when they worked with a tutor (LCAP Action 1.3); they shared views on college and career to school counselors (LCAP Action 2.1); students shared feedback on current community resources and partnerships (LCAP Action 1.4 and 2.1); students shared their perspectives on credit completion, academic support, and taking the NWEA and CAASPP assessments, LCAP 1.2 and 1.4.
-SELPA/Special Education Local Plan Area

-Our SELPA Compliance Officer vetted our LCAP this year and stated that no changes were required.
+Action 4.2: Translation and Outreach Services Students In the fall, students were invited and shared their input on tutors and their progress on credits when they worked with a tutor (LCAP Action 1.3).
+In addition, students shared their perspectives on credit completion, academic support, and taking the NWEA and CAASPP assessments (LCAP Action 1.2 and 1.4).
+In the spring, students were invited and shared their views on college and career planning with school counselors as they prepared for graduation, (LCAP Action 2.1) along with sharing feedback on current community resources and partnerships (LCAP Action 1.4 and 2.1).
+SELPA/Special Education Local Plan Area Our SELPA Compliance Officer vetted our LCAP this year and stated that no changes were required.
 The El Dorado Charter SELPA participates and provides guidance in the CDE's Special Education Monitoring Processes.

-The El Dorado Charter SELPA provides program and technical support by the Program Specialist and/or other SELPA team members.
+Educational Partner(s) Process for Engagement The El Dorado Charter SELPA provides program and technical support by the Program Specialist and/or other SELPA team members.
 Dropout (and Graduation), Post-secondary outcomes data for special education students are reviewed in a collaborative process with the El Dorado Charter SELPA.
 Guidance for developing and monitoring transition plans for students with disabilities is regularly offered and available from the El Dorado Charter SELPA.
 Classified and Certificated Staff training related to special education students is provided by the El Dorado Charter SELPA as needed and requested.
 The El Dorado Charter SELPA requests the participation of parents of students with disabilities in the SELPA Community Advisory Committee (CAC).
 The SELPA Program Specialists were provided a copy of the LCAP for consultation on the alignment of LCAP activities with the annual assurances support plan.
-School Board 11/28/23 Board meeting, report on Title I updates, finance report, Grants funding.
-2/27/24 Board meeting, shared LCAP Mid-year Report, Goals & Metrics, student outcomes & expenditures to date, feedback/input on results of desired outcome progress.Dashboard Data, budget report, finance report.

-4/9/24 Board meeting, shared LCAP Data report of Goals & Metrics & Annual LCAP Survey, results of Educational Partner results.
+School Board 11/27/23 - Board Meeting = Report on Title I with updates, finance report, grants funding.
+2/26/24 - Board Meeting = Shared LCAP Mid-year Report, goals, metrics, student outcomes, and expenditures to date, feedback/input on results of desired outcome progress, CA Dashboard data, budget report, finance report.
+4/8/24 - Board Meeting = Shared LCAP data report of goals and metrics, Annual LCAP Survey, results of Educational Partner results.
 Input on LCAP Goals for next year's LCAP and results of desired outcome progress, provided consultation opportunity & feedback on the new LCAP.